 In May 2012, the Ministry of Culture (MOC) was established under the reorganization of the Executive Yuan.
 The Headquarters of Taiwan Traditional Arts was renamed to the National Center for Traditional Arts again and upgraded to be a Level Three administrative institution of MOC.
 The new structure of NCFTA includes three executive departments – Overall Planning Division, Performing Arts Development Division and Operation and Promotion Division and four subordinate units – GuoGuang Opera Company, Taiwan Bangzi Opera Company, National Chinese Orchestra Taiwan and Taiwan Music Institute.

 NCFTA has been working on absorbing diverse and unique elements of traditional arts to conduct further studies, creations and applications.
-With the inputs of Yilan Park, TaiwanTraditional Theatre and Music Center, Kaohsiung Park, cultivation platforms and inclusive experiencing grounds for traditional arts will be constructed.
+With the inputs of Yilan Park, TaiwanTraditional Theatre Center, Kaohsiung Park, cultivation platforms and inclusive experiencing grounds for traditional arts will be constructed.
 Meanwhile, the three professional performing groups, GuoGuang Opera Company, Taiwan Bangzi Opera Company and National Chinese Orchestra Taiwan, will also make their endeavors to be outstanding throughout the country and overseas, becoming the proud of Taiwan.